1800

 Imad-ul-Mulk also planned the death of young Ali Gauhar and even ordered Mir

-Jafar the Nawab of Bengal to advance as far as Patna with the motive to kill or capture the
+Jafar the Nawab of Bengal to advance as far as Patna Delhi

 The wife of Ghazi ud-Din Khan Feroze Jung